frederic-perez/AmE-dictionary/data/idioms.md

 __get out of Dodge__ To leave, especially to leave a difficult or dangerous environment with all possible haste.
 __get out of town__ :two::hammer:
 __Get outta here!__
+__get over it__ To move on and accept things the way they are; to stop being concerned by or with something that is in the past or can’t be changed.
+Often used as an imperative. _Look, I’m going to marry him whether you want me to or not.
+Get over it!_
 __get over someone or something__ _They’re getting over their heads._
 __get someone’s goat__ (It’s believed that the phrase comes from actual goats and their effect on race horses.
 Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
 Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
 __get the axe__ To lose your job.